VDA5050/VDA5050/VDA5050_EN.md

 If the client disconnects unexpectedly for any reason, the last will is distributed by the broker to other subscribed clients.
 The use of this feature is described in Section [6.16 Topic "connection"](#616-topic-connection).

-If the AGV disconnects from the broker, it keeps all the order information and fulfills the order up to the last released node.
+If the mobile robot disconnects from the broker, it keeps all the order information and fulfills the order up to the last released node.

 Protocol security needs to be taken into account by broker configuration.